-SEBI chief Madhabi Buch, spouse had stake in offshore entities tied to Adani scam, claims Hindenburg
+SEBI chief, spouse had stake in offshore entities tied to Adani scam, claims Hindenburg Research

 “What we hadn’t realized: the current SEBI Chairperson and her husband, Dhaval Buch, had hidden stakes in the exact same obscure offshore Bermuda and Mauritius funds, found in the same complex nested structure, used by Vinod Adani,” Hindenburg Research said on Saturday.

 Madhabi and Dhaval Buch seem to have first invested in IPE Plus Fund 1 on June 5, 2015, in Singapore, per the whistleblower documents accessed by the short-seller.
-The source of the investment was noted as “salary” while the couple’s net worth at the time was estimated at $10 million.
+The source of the investment was noted as “salary” while the couple’s net worth at the time was estimated to be $10 million.

-On March 22, 2017, weeks before Madhabi Buch joined the Securities and Exchange Board of India as a full-time member, Dhaval Buch wrote to a Mauritius fund administrator requesting to “be the sole person authorised to operate the Accounts”.
+On March 22, 2017, weeks before Madhabi Buch joined the Securities and Exchange Board of India as a full-time member, Dhaval Buch wrote to a Mauritius fund administrator requesting to “be the sole person authorised to operate the Accounts”, Hindenburg Research alleged, with a copy of the purported email as evidence.

-This seemingly moved “the assets out of his wife’s name ahead of the politically sensitive appointment”, Hindenburg Research said.
+The action seemingly moved “the assets out of his wife’s name ahead of the politically sensitive appointment”, Hindenburg Research said.

+Subsequently, in February 2018, Buch wrote to a fund manager from her private Gmail account, seeking to redeem the units her husband was holding in the Global Dynamic Opportunities Fund.

+“Despite the existence of thousands of mainstream, reputable onshore Indian mutual fund products, an industry she now is responsible for regulating, documents show SEBI Chairperson Madhabi Buch and her husband had stakes in a multi-layered offshore fund structure with miniscule assets…in the same entity run by an Adani director and significantly used by Vinod Adani in the alleged Adani cash siphoning scandal,” Hindenburg Research has said.

 Buch is the first woman to become a full-time member of the Securities and Exchange Board, in 2017, and the first person from the private sector to become its member and later chairperson in 2022, according to The Hindu.